 In recent years, environmentalists have been raising an alarm about the consequences of balloon trash.
 As far as saving the environment, balloons are a major detriment.
 Losing one balloon might not endanger the environment.
 But releasing large numbers can cause problems.
 Most balloons do not decompose quickly.
 Latex takes over four years to decompose in a landfill.
 And balloon debris ends up in the wild where it is being eaten by animals that mistake it for food.
 People are being encouraged to stop this practice to help curb this issue.

 Between animal endangerment and a long decomposition time, trying to find an alternative to a balloon release is a great idea.
 But coming up with an idea might feel challenging.
 Luckily, there are lots of fun alternatives:

-Planting a tree in memory can also achieve a similar feeling while having a positive impact on the environment.
-Trees anchor topsoil, create oxygen and provide important nutrients to the soil when their leaves fall and rot.
+Planting a tree in memory: Planting a tree can also achieve a similar feeling to a balloon release while having a positive impact on the environment.
+Trees anchor topsoil, create oxygen, and provide important nutrients to the soil when their leaves fall and rot.